Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 and a commutative diagram

-We can apply the strategy of the proof of \cite[Theorem 1.4.6]{Deg12} using Artin's approximation theorem at points of $Z$ (here, we use the assumption that $S$ is excellent) and Zariski hypercovers to globalize the situation.
-Here we do not need to extend our motivic category to diagrams of base schemes.
-The proof proceeds with the simplicial schemes corresponding to Zariski hypercoverings directly within the $\infty$-category $\T(S)$. \end{proof}
+We can utilize the strategy outlined in the proof of \cite[Theorem 1.4.6]{Deg12} by applying Artin's approximation theorem at the points of \( Z \).
+This approach is valid under the assumption that \( S \) is excellent.
+Additionally, we can use Zariski hypercovers to globalize the situation.
+Importantly, we do not need to extend our motivic category to include diagrams of base schemes.
+The proof proceeds directly with the simplicial schemes corresponding to the Zariski hypercoverings within the \(\infty\)-category \(\mathcal{T}(S)\). \end{proof}